 Management's Response - Nicolet College, as a taxpayer funded organization, selected to use an independent third party for auditing and financial statements.
-This practice was inherited when the current VP of Administration started in September of 2022.
-This was the first audit this position participated in.
 This practice will continue to be evaluated to gauge Nicolet College's capacity and desire to draft financial reports internally.

-2023-004: Segregation of Duties
+2024-004: Segregation of Duties